 2013 did bring the temporary addition of Hebert's Cajun Food, having been evicted of their shack at University Square, and briefly operated out of the "Southern Comfort Road Trip" food truck Village Foods had.
 There were plans to run it out of a food truck but the last update was close to two years ago.
 As far as I can tell, Hebert's Cajun Foods is gone gone (though rumors are once again abounding of its return).

 Now that we're done with Village Foods, what happened next?
 Over 2016, the building was slightly altered, including removing the peaked roof for what would be the Urban Air Trampoline Park, but also adding ALDI to the eastern third of the ~50,000 square feet building (on the left side if you were looking at it head-on), though it completely gutted the building, down to removing even the concrete floor (I went inside the building during construction, until a contractor chased me out for not wearing closed-toed shoes).
 The only thing really left is the columns, and despite ALDI's fairly bare-bones nature, it is much cheaper and much nicer than Village Foods ever was.
 Perhaps it will eventually become grody and run-down, but for now, it's a clean, nice store.
-Urban Air opened over a year later in January 2018 with the new 1758 address though I don't know if they used the upper level of Village Foods.
+Urban Air opened over a year later in January 2018 with the new 1758 address.
+The upper level of Village Foods is partially used for party rooms, but it's been gutted.
+You can see the remains of the break room on the floor and there's a second staircase where the restrooms were, roughly.

 Last updated February 2019